THE FARM–TO–TABLE STORY

 As a professional economist, Croteau recognized an opportunity to focus on adding value to the hidden gems of fieldstone.
 He started the studio to transform sustainably-grown and freshly-harvested rocks from working farms into treasured heirlooms that can be brought indoors and used in the home for the fist time.
 Not only does this endeavor share geology that has never been seen before, but it helps support working farms, in turn preserving open space and protecting the stonewalls that are so iconic to our region.

-Our Coasters begin as freshly “grown” fieldstones that American Stonecraft hand-harvests at working farms.
+Food Slabs begin as freshly “grown” fieldstones that American Stonecraft hand-harvests at working farms.
 Each rock is unique in shape and color, comprised of stone commonly called granite.
-Artisans craft each Coaster from scratch in our Massachusetts studio using custom built tools.
-The stone is transformed from a dull rock into a piece of art with gorgeously subtle color.
-This color is not the result of an outside product or lacquer, but of skilled grinding and honing to a low grit, maintaining the stone’s natural absorbancy.
-Our Coasters also retain the natural “live” edge from the stone’s glacial tumbling.
-Farm-provenance is labeled on the underside of each Coaster, along with cork feet to protect tabletops.
+Artisans craft each Food Slab from scratch in our Massachusetts studio using custom built tools.
+The stone is transformed from a dull rock into a piece of art with impossibly brilliant color.
+This color is not the result of an outside product or lacquer, but of skilled grinding and polishing, smoothing away all roughness up to a 10,000 grit.
+Food Slabs also retain the natural “live” edge from the stone’s glacial tumbling.
+All Food Slabs are protected with a permanent food-safe seal for easy cleaning and to prevent staining.
+Farm-provenance is labeled on the underside of each Food Slab.
 Each stone arrives packaged in an American Stonecraft gift box.

-Approximately 4-5″ in diameter.
-For scale, please consult the photo with a ruler shown next to the stones.
+Approximately 11″ in diameter and 4.5 pounds.
+For scale, please consult the photo with a ruler shown next to the stone.

 Variations in color tone should be expected.
 Fieldstones, being natural, also have minor, non-structural fissures, pocks, scratches, chips, and other superficial flaws that we affectionately call beauty marks.